koheinelson/Auto-Poem-Generator/README.md

 # Auto-Poem-Generator

-This program takes a user input and creates a poem built out of the text of a Mark Twain.

-I came up with this idea originally when I was 16.
-My old implementation used JSoup to scrape text directly from Rhymezone.com.
-This new version uses data from Rhymezone's Datamuse API and comes with a GUI.
+This program generates a poem based on user input, using text sourced from the works of Mark Twain.
+Originally conceived when I was 16, my initial implementation utilized JSoup to scrape data directly from RhymeZone.
+The latest version has been redesigned to leverage RhymeZone's Datamuse API and now features a graphical user interface for an improved user experience.

 <br><br>